Bold And The Beautiful: 12 Truly Underwhelming StorylinesPublished on August 19, 2019. Updated November 18, 2021

 Once she was happily married to Eric, Quinn was standing on the balcony of the Forrester mansion when shots rang out.
 Quinn was obviously the target and the list of potential suspects was great.
 Katie, who lived next door, and conveniently owned a telescope, was watching her.
 Just the day before, Katie had threatened Quinn with a gun in Quinn’s office.
 Viewers also knew that Eric’s ex Sheila Carter was also on the scene.
 So, fans were disappointed that the actual shooter ended up being Quinn’s ex-husband Deacon, who hadn’t been on the show in months.
 It was an inadequate, cheap ending to a potentially riveting storyline.

 Another unsatisfactory storyline was Sheila Carter’s return to Los Angeles in 2017.
 Initially, she created some havoc for newlyweds Eric and Quinn but the whole storyline just fizzled out.
 Once it was revealed she wasn’t the one who shot at Quinn, she then tried to break up the couple by telling Eric that Quinn and his son Ridge were having an affair.
-Viewers occasionally caught a glimpse of Sheila working as a waitress at Il Giardino, but she hasn’t been seen in L.A. since the “who shot Bill” storyline, which is very disappointing.
+Viewers occasionally caught a glimpse of Sheila working as a waitress at Il Giardino, but she hadn’t been seen in L.A. again until 2021.

 1. Who Shot Bill?